Private Puppy Training

 Stranger aggression

-• Where will training sessions take place?
+Location and scenario specific aggression - Where will training sessions take place?

 Only scientifically based training methods will be used to help your dog overcome their fears that feed their aggressive behaviors.
 Classical conditioning is used to help change emotional pathways in the brain and operant conditioning is used to change behavior patterns that provide relevant consequences for the dog.
 As a fear free trainer I only use positive association pairings to change the emotional state of the dog.
 Once the dog is in a better emotional state positive reinforcement is used to build more appropriate behavior patterns surrounding the problematic situations.
 If undesired behaviors still linger after the emotional state is changed then negative punishment is used to deliver an undesirable consequence for the dog, for example: social interaction halting or food/toy momentarily disappearing.
 I am careful not to elicit fear or pain at all times during training as this causes negative emotional states which motivate aggressive behavior.